PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Exercising the Refund Branch

 In mainline payment channel operation, the Refund Branch should never be exercised since doing so denies Bob his full balance.
-However, if Bob stops responding, Alice can reclaim the full funds in the channel by constructing and broadcasting a refund transaction (after the channel expiry duration).
+However, if Bob stops responding, Alice can reclaim the full funds in the channel by constructing and broadcasting a refund transaction after the channel expiry duration.
 This refund transaction takes the anchor transaction TXO as its TXI.
 The unlocking script for the transation is:

 ```
 <Alice's sig> 0